-Another Wave Of Ex-National Security Officials Criticize Trump
+Another Wave Of Ex-National Security Officials Criticizes Trump

 If Brennan does go to court, the legal case could drag on for years, and the former spy chief could face an uphill battle.

-Presidents have extremely broad powers when it comes to national security questions, and the courts have traditionally deferred to the commander-in-chief.
+Presidents have extremely broad powers when it comes to national security questions, and the courts have traditionally deferred to the commander in chief.

 President Clinton issued an executive order that currently governs the appeals process for individuals who have lost their security clearance.
 But Trump — or any future president — could overturn that executive order and issue one of his own.